raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ```

 ### Installation - firmware update
-Network boot is availble in the latest production bootloader (pieeprom-2020-04-16.bin).
+Network boot is available in the latest production bootloader (pieeprom-2020-04-16.bin).
 Previous beta/stable releases which supported network boot are still available but are deprecated.

 ```
 # Update the rpi-eeprom package